 Some trains are excluded.
 Make sure you don’t accidentally hop on one of them because if you ride these trains you will need to pay the full fare.
 These trains are :

-The only train we used where a supplement is required is the Mie to Ise.
-A place that we, looking back at our trip now, would skip.
+The only train we used where a supplement is required is the Mie train to Ise.
+A place that we would skip, looking back at our trip now.

 Use your Japan Rail Pass to get from Narita or Haneda airport to Tokyo

 Your Japan Rail Pass is valid on the Narita Express (N’EX) that connects Narita Airport to Tokyo.
 The train makes stops in Tokyo Station, Shinagawa, Shinjuku, and Ikebukuro stations.
 The train stops at Terminal 2-3 station at Narita airport. (located underneath terminal 2).

 The Narita Express only has cars with reserved seats so don’t forget to reserve your seats when you exchange your voucher for your pass at the airport. (seat reservation is free with your pass, later on, we explain how to reserve seats)

 If you arrive at Haneda airport you can use the Tokyo Monorail to get to Hamamatsucho station from where you can continue your journey on the Yamanote line.
 The monorail has stops at all three terminals of Haneda Airport.